shuai-xu/flink/docs/dev/table/streaming/temporal_tables.md

 ## Temporal Table

 In order to access data in temporal table, currently one must define a `TableSource` with `LookupableTableSource`.
-Flink use the SQL syntax of `FOR SYSTEM_TIME AS OF` to query temporal table, which is proposed in SQL:2011.
+Flink uses the SQL syntax of `FOR SYSTEM_TIME AS OF` to query temporal table, which is proposed in SQL:2011.

-Assuming that we defined a temporal table `LatestRates` table, we could query such a function in the following way:
+Assuming that we define a temporal table `LatestRates` table, we can query such a function in the following way:

 {% highlight sql %}
 SELECT * FROM LatestRates FOR SYSTEM TIME AS OF TIMESTAMP '10:15';